Technical Reference

 3.2 Leaf VPD (with leaf–air ΔT)

-When a leaf is warmer than the air by \(\Delta T\), the app models the evaporative demand at the leaf surface as:
+When a leaf is warmer than the surrounding air by \(\Delta T\), the evaporative demand at the leaf surface is modeled as:

 \( VPD_{\ell}(T, \Delta T, RH) = e_s(T+\Delta T) - \dfrac{RH}{100}\,e_s(T) \) [kPa]

-This assumes (i) leaf surface is near saturation at \(T_\ell\), (ii) ambient vapor pressure is governed by air \(T\) and \(RH\).
-It captures the first-order effect used in plant microclimate literature (e.g., Monteith & Unsworth; Jones).
-In high-advection or boundary-layer-limited regimes, canopy models may add aerodynamic resistances; the app intentionally uses the simpler diagnostic definition for speed and clarity in grow-room use.
+This assumes (i) the leaf surface is near saturation at \(T_\ell\), and (ii) ambient vapor pressure is governed by air \(T\) and \(RH\).
+It captures the first-order effect described in plant microclimate literature (Monteith & Unsworth; Jones).
+In high-advection or boundary-layer-limited regimes, canopy models add aerodynamic resistances; the app intentionally uses the simpler diagnostic definition for speed and clarity in grow-room use.

 4.1 Dew point (August–Roche–Magnus form)